nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ```

 ### ***Orderline Commands***
-An orderline is the goods required by the order.
-It is the same as a Good with the same SKU, and contains the quantity required to fulfill the good.
+An orderline is the goods required by the [order](#order-commands).
+It is the same as a [Good](#good-commands) with the same SKU, and contains the quantity required to fulfill the good in this order.

 In addition to the details in a Good.
 An orderline will also contain:
 - Quantity of Good required to fulfill the order